All Episodes

 He passed away today.

-I did, not not well, just because I work at CBS.
+I did, not well, just because I worked at CBS.

 Yes, of course I did.

-Great deal of respect for really all the longtime CBS 60 minute correspondence.
+Great deal of respect for really all the longtime CBS 60-minute correspondents.

-Listen, I think sixty minutes is biased, but I will tell you this the show is usually it has one or two segments that I think are phenomenal.
+The show is usually, it has one or two segments that I think are phenomenal.

 You actually lost a job in many ways because you were fighting to get truth out on certain stories involving President Obama.